Anudorannador/python-executor/docs/pyx.instructions.md

   --output-path OUTPUT_PATH
                         Optional manifest path (Strategy A).
 If not provided, pyx writes <base>.<run_id>.manifest.json into the resolved output directory.
   --output-dir OUTPUT_DIR
-                        Directory used for auto-generated outputs (default: .temp).
+                        Directory used for auto-generated outputs (default: temp).
 If --input-path is provided, its directory is used by default.
   --code CODE, -c CODE  Inline Python code to execute --file FILE, -f FILE  Path to a Python script file.
 Use -- to pass args to script.
   --base64 BASE64, -b BASE64